jessesquires/jessesquires.com/_posts/2019-09-26-overriding-status-bar-settings-ios-simulator.md

 One nice-to-have would be to make these overrides the defaults such that you could run `xcrun simctl status_bar "<DEVICE>" override` without specifying any options to get "Apple Marketing approved" status bars.

 Another aspect of the simulator status bars on "notch-less" iPhones (iPhones before the X) is that they display "Carrier" for the cellular carrier.
 I do not think `simctl status_bar` should let you override this with a custom value, since cellular carriers are not the same in all locales.
-However, I think you should be able to **remove** this.
-You cannot.
-But, I suppose most folks are going to be taking screenshots using the latest devices, which means this should not be much of a concern.
+However, I think you should be able to **remove** this. ~~You cannot.
+But, I suppose most folks are going to be taking screenshots using the latest devices, which means this should not be much of a concern.~~

+**Update:** Some readers have pointed out that you *can* remove the "Carrier" text by specifying `--cellularMode notSupported`.
+However, this has the unfortunate side-effect of also removing the cellular bars.
+Also, currently the App Store requires that you provide two sets of screenshots, one for "notched" iPhones (e.g. iPhone XS Max) and one for "notch-less" (e.g. iPhone 8 Plus).
+One reader noted a recent experience of getting rejected for using iPhone X screenshots for the iPhone Plus.
+It appears this shortcoming is worse than I initially anticipated.

 Finally, I think all of these options should be present in the Simulator.app File menu, which already includes options like showing the in-call status bar and setting a custom location.